ronitsriv/ronitsriv/README.md

 - 👋 Hi, I’m Ronit Srivastava
 - 👀 I’m interested in knowing different concepts and algorithms while finding my interests.
-- 🌱 have completed a Spring Boot course using Java from Udemy.
-I know Java and Python(mainly machine learning).
+- 🌱 have had my hands dirty in both software development and Artificial Intelligence.
+I know Java and Python(mainly AI).
-- 💞️ I’m looking to collaborate on websites and algorithms that involve Java, Machine Learning(mainly) and MySQL.
+- 💞️ I’m looking to collaborate on websites and algorithms that involve Java, Machine Learning(mainly) and SQL.
 - 📫 How to reach me?
 Mail me at ronitsriv@gmail.com and it would be better if you are more experienced than me.

 <!---